| Are there 'alternatives' to animal experiments?

 animals to man, because of species differences, thus exposing

+the sick to enormous risks.
 Animal experimentation for human medicine is dangerous and

 only with the total abolition of this fallacious method of